antmicro/raviewer/README.md

 Currently there are two classes that can describe color formats: `ColorFormat` and `SubsampledColorFormat` (found in `app/image/color_format.py`).
 To create a new color format, simply:
+#### *Step 1.*

-1. Under `AVAILABLE_FORMATS` list in `color_format.py` add new instance of one of the color format classes with proper fields filled.
+Under `AVAILABLE_FORMATS` list in `color_format.py` add new instance of one of the color format classes with proper fields filled.
+#### *Step 2.*
-2. Provide parsing and displaying function by extending `AbstractParser` found in `common.py` or by using an existing one.
+Provide parsing and displaying function by extending `AbstractParser` found in `common.py` or by using an existing one.
-    * If you choose to implement a new one remember that `parse()` should return one dimensional `ndarray` with values read from the binary file. `display()` on the other hand should return RGB-formatted 3-dimensional `ndarray` consisting of original color format values converted to RGB24.
+    If you choose to implement a new one remember that `parse()` should return one dimensional `ndarray` with values read from the binary file. `display()` on the other hand should return RGB-formatted 3-dimensional `ndarray` consisting of original color format values converted to RGB24.
+#### *Step 3.*
-3. The utility provides proper parser by checking color format parameters (mainly `PixelFormat`), so make sure, that your new color format has a valid translation of parameters to one of the parsers (this functionality can be found in `app/parser/factory.py`).
+The utility provides proper parser by checking color format parameters (mainly `PixelFormat`), so make sure, that your new color format has a valid translation of parameters to one of the parsers (this functionality can be found in `app/parser/factory.py`).

 # License